jessepav/lacygoill-wiki-backup/vim/popup.md

 Here's what happens.
 When you press `z C-k`, the mapping replaces the keys with `C-w +`.
-The popup filter ignores `C-w` and passes it on, but consumes `+`.
-It handles `+` by resetting the height of the popup from 1 line to 3 lines.
+The popup  filter ignores `C-w`, but  consumes `+`; it handles  `+` by resetting the height of the popup from 1 line to 3 lines.

 This shows that the mappings are processed *before* the popup filters.

 ### In this example, when I press `z C-k` a second time, the preview window is closed.
 Why?

-The first `z C-k` wrote `C-w` in the typeahead buffer.
+After the first `z C-k`, `C-w` remains in the typeahead buffer.
-The second `z C-k` appends `z C-k` to the typeahead buffer; it's not replaced by `C-w +` because Vim is still waiting for keys to complete a mapping (see `:h timeoutlen`).
-Which gives the sequence:
+When `z` is pressed, it's appended to the typeahead buffer which now contains:

-    C-w z C-k
+    C-w z
-    ├─┘ ├───┘
-    │   └ the second `z C-k` is not mapped because Vim waits for keys to complete a mapping │     and it does not contain any key consumed by the filter │
-    └ what remains after the first `z C-k` has been mapped to `C-w +` and `+` has been consumed by the filter

-`C-w z` closes the preview window (but there's none here), and `C-k` is not used in normal mode (`:h normal-index`).
+This forms  a valid command (see  `:h ^wz`), so  Vim executes it and  closes the preview window.

+When `C-k` is typed, it's appended to the typeahead buffer which is now empty.
+There are no mappings nor any builtin command starting with `C-k`.
+See `:h normal-index /CTRL-K`.
+So Vim discards `C-k` because it can't be used in a valid command.

 ##
 ## What's the meaning of `return v:false` and `return v:true` in a filter?